Gait and Switch

-Change the Way You Run
+You May Need to Change the Way You Run

 "Due to the way our bodies are built and our lifestyles, we develop faulty movement patterns in our running gaits," says Jim Beitzel, ATC, PES, Northwestern Medicine sports performance coordinator.
 "A running gait assessment can help detect the compensations our body is making that may lead to tissue overload and joint breakdown over time."

 Common Gait Types

-You can mitigate over-striding by leaning your body weight forward, or taking shorter, quicker strides.Hip Dropping (Trendelenburg Gait)
+You can fix over-striding by leaning your body weight forward, or taking shorter, quicker strides.

-If you drop your hip when you run, it's a good indication that you need to work on strengthening your hip abductors.Sitting Back (Poor Posterior Chain Drive)
+If you drop your hip when you run, it's a sign that you need to strengthen your hip abductors (muscles on the sides of your hips).

-"If you feel like your running is not up to speed, or are always dealing with soft tissue or stress fracture issues, a running gait analysis could transform your running performance," says Beitzel.
-"Being aware of your gait will help improve your longevity and prevent injury."
+"If you feel like your running is not up to speed, or you are always dealing with soft tissue or stress fracture issues, a running gait analysis could transform your running performance," says Beitzel.
+"Being aware of your gait will help improve your running longevity and prevent injury."